mar10/wunderbaum/docs/tutorial/tutorial_edit.md

    * Called when an input control, that is embedded in a node's row, fires a
    * `change` event.
    *
-   * Return a string value or a Promise (e.g. from an ajax request).
+   * Return a string value or a Promise (e.g. from an Ajax request).
    * In the latter case, the cell is marked 'busy' while updating.
    */
   change: function (e) {